paalka/neur/README.md

 hardcoded to `data` in the file `run_mnist.py`, but feel free to change it.

 Then, install the required libraries specified in `requirements.txt`.
-You should now be able to run `python run_mnist.py`, which trains the network and prints the final accuracy.
+You should now be able to run `python -m examples.run_mnist`, which trains the network and prints the final accuracy.